krazykira/CuXtomCam/README.md

 Special Features
 --------------

-* Use SWIPE FORWARD and BACKWARD Gestures to perform Zoom In and Zoom out.
+* Use Swipe FORWARD and BACKWARD Gestures to perform Zoom In and Zoom out.
-* Use TAP Gesture to take Photo and end Video recording.
+* During preview you can use TAP Gesture or Camera Button to take photo and end video recording.
-* Take pictures, Record videos and save them in your own folder.
+* Take pictures, Record videos and save them in your own folder on Glass.
 * There is no default 10 seconds video duration.
-Video can be recorded as long as the user wants.
+Video can be recorded as long as the user wants. if user doesn't specify then default video recording length is 1 hour.

 Requirements
 --------------